cjunisl/Yuzu-Process-Priority/README.md

 These registry entries allow you to set Yuzu's process priority permanently.

+If you use some fork just edit the file and replace the .exe name.

-This may help resolve the audio issue in Crash Team Racing Nitro Fueled.
+Ps: This may help resolve the audio issue in Crash Team Racing Nitro Fueled.